aws-cloudformation/aws-cloudformation-resource-providers-s3outposts/aws-s3outposts-bucket/docs/README.md

 #### BucketName

 A name for the bucket.
-If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the bucket name.

 _Required_: Yes